stevebuik/ns-clone/README.md

 This lib works by passing around a wrapper (map) in place of one of the args to all cloned functions.
 The wrapped value (the original arg) is passed in the :UNSAFE! map entry.
 This makes it available for the *delegate* interceptor to use it to call the underlying function.
-Of course any function can access the :UNSAFE! value but that will appear in source and discourage any developer from going around the interceptor chain.
+Of course any function can access the :UNSAFE! value, but that will appear in source and discourage any developer from going around the interceptor chain.

 If the wrapped arg is translated into another value, for use in another cloned function, then it should transfer all the map data and assoc the new value in the :UNSAFE! key.